SaadAhmedSalim/SaadAhmedSalim/README.md

 ### Recent Update (What I will do in this November):
 <p>
  <b>
    :tada: * I will do a project Called Library Management System with one of my friend.
 Details will be uploaded soon.
+(Partially done)

 :pushpin: * I will work deeply with Raspberry Pi and thonny software.
 (With Team Mates)